catamphetamine/libphonenumber-js/README.md

 On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account — erasing all my repos, issues and comments, even in my employer's private repos — without any notice or explanation.
 Because of that, all source codes had to be promptly moved to GitLab.
 The [GitHub repo](https://github.com/catamphetamine/libphonenumber-js) is now only used as a backup (although you can still "star" it), and the primary repo is now the [GitLab one](https://gitlab.com/catamphetamine/libphonenumber-js).
 For users' convenience, issues can be reported in both places.

-If you're about to report an issue, see [bug reporting](#bug-reporting) instructions.

 ## Install

 via [npm](https://npmjs.org/)